OneDrive/onedrive-api-docs/docs/rest-api/concepts/addressing-driveitems.md

 can potentially contain characters that are not URL safe, you should ensure proper encoding of any path segments.

-Microsoft Graph expects that URLs conform to [RFC 3986](http://tools.ietf.org/html/rfc3986).
+This API expects that URLs conform to [RFC 3986](http://tools.ietf.org/html/rfc3986).
-The following is a summary of how to properly encode paths for Microsoft Graph.
+The following is a summary of how to properly encode paths for this API.

 ### OneDrive reserved characters
 The following characters are OneDrive reserved characters, and can't be used in OneDrive folder and file names.